line charts for analytics

 Certified Payroll & Prevailing Wage

-Contractors who work on public projects commonly have to navigate prevailing wage payroll, often called “Davis-Bacon payroll” after the landmark Davis-Bacon Act.
+Construction firms who work on public projects commonly have to navigate prevailing wage payroll, often called “Davis-Bacon payroll” after the landmark Davis-Bacon Act.
 Prevailing wage legislation requires contractors to pay the rate of compensation that’s standard, or “prevails,” for each worker classification on similar jobs in the area.
 Contractors must then certify their compliance on each project using certified payroll reports that may vary between different states or agencies.

-In some sense, prevailing wage payroll is like a minimum wage but more complex.
-First, prevailing wage payroll may include and sometimes requires non-cash compensation called “fringe benefits,” such as health care or continuing education.
 Second, the prevailing wage rate will vary not just by area but also specific worker classification.
 Each jurisdiction may have particular determinations for what job functions qualify under which classification — and which level within that class.
-So a single employee might have multiple prevailing wage rates and fringe requirements on a single job depending on what they’re doing each hour.
+So, a single employee might have multiple prevailing wage rates and fringe requirements on a single job, depending on what they’re doing each hour.
 These rates can also change every six months to a year.

 Union Payroll & Reporting